-A 22-year old Christian man in Pakistan was falsely accused of raped which led to that the ten Christian in the village had their homes looted.
+A 22-year old Christian man in Pakistan was falsely accused of rape which led to that the ten Christian in the village had their homes looted.
 They were also threatened to be cut up in pieces.

 Violations of religious freedom are increasing in Asia and it happens routinely.
 In China and Vietnam the government are expanding their control of religious minorities.
 In Myanmar there are violent campaigns against Christians and others.

-On July 21 this year 19-year-old Tony Brébant, who recently converted to Islam, stood in front of the cathedral in Reims, France, shooting to passers by.
+On July 21 this year 19-year-old Tony Brébant, who recently converted to Islam, stood in front of the cathedral in Reims, France, shouting to passers by.
 He said things like: “Allahu Akbar!
 Long live Daech!
 I will butcher you!
 I’m going to blow up the cathedral”.
 He has now been sentenced to 14 months in prison.